Peace Dollar History (1921-1935)

 All Peace Dollar coins contain 90% silver and 10% copper.

-US Peace Dollar
+Peace Dollar Value

+The peace silver dollar value can vary: for instance, 1922 Peace dollar can yield about $20 and a 1923 Peace dollar can go for about $13.
 Since none of the Peace dollar’s mintages are particularly rare, their worth is just a little above that of the coin’s bullion value.
 Two exceptions are the first year of issue 1921 Peace dollar, minted only at the Philadelphia mint and issued in high relief, and the low-mintage 1928-P Peace dollar.
 Yet, they are popular among collectors because the coins were minted only for a short span of years.
 As they are only a few rare mint years, the condition of the coin is a very important factor regarding its value.
 The uncirculated coin is the most desirable Peace dollar and can yield quite a large profit.